gabfelix/dotfiles/README.md

 ```sh
 $ ./stowit.sh bash sway
 ```
+## Additional settings
+These are some additional settings which need manual intervention.

 ### GTK
-Set the font in GTK to `Inter 10.5` (which GNOME will use by default in the future) by running:
+Set the font in GTK to `Inter 10.5` or anything else you want with
 ```sh
 gsettings set org.gnome.desktop.interface font-name 'Inter 10'
 ```